Understanding the Basics of Surety Bonds

 • Customs Bonds: Ensures compliance with customs regulations for importing and exporting goods.

-3. Fidelity Surety Bonds:
+3. Fidelity Bonds:

 • Protects employers from the dishonest acts of their employees, such as theft or embezzlement.